-The thing about socks or clothing for that matter is they eventually wear out.
-Socks in particular can be very problematic, because of the wear and tear inside footwear.
-I’ve bought socks that didn’t even last a month.
-I do find that hand knit socks last longer than purchased ones, if you follow these tips.
+The unfortunate fact about socks and all clothing is that they eventually wear out.
+Socks are particularly problematic because of the wear and tear they undergo inside your footwear.
+I’ve purchased socks that didn’t even last a month.
+But I do find that hand knit socks last longer than purchased ones, if you follow these suggestions.

 - Choose the Right Yarn – The yarn used for knitting socks should be firm and tightly twisted.
 Wool is the fiber of choice because of its innate elasticity, warmth, and high level of moisture absorption.
 Many sock yarns are reinforced with a small amount of nylon for added strength.
 I prefer 100% wool, or no more than 10% nylon combined with the wool.
 100% cotton or silk yarns are not good choices, because they are not elastic enough, and will stretch out of shape.
 Nothing is more annoying than socks bagging around the ankles or bunching inside your shoes.

 - High Quality Sock Yarn – Because the average pair of socks requires a small amount of yarn, go ahead and splurge on the best.
 Your socks won’t pill or wear out too quickly.

 - Knit the Correct Size – Socks that are too big will slip around in shoes and boots, and actually causes more wear.